vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ###Controller
 - POJO annotated @Controller
-- Has methods which corresponds to specific urls, incl. variants for different HTTP methods (GET, POST), parameters provided etc.
+- Has methods which correspond to specific URLs, including variants for different HTTP methods (GET, POST), parameters provided etc.
 - Methods are mapped to URLs usually using annotations @RequestMapping
 - Controller fills Model with data, which is later provided to the View
 - Controller can directly return data using @ResponseBody annotation
 - Or can return a Logical view name as String.
 That is later resolved to a specific view using ViewResolvers
 - If returns null or return type is void, the view name will be determined from URL requested
-    - remove leading slash and remove extension
+    - remove leading slash and remove the extension
     - using default RequestToViewNameTranslator
 - When specified as method parameters, certain objects can be automatically injected by spring to be used inside the controller methods
     - Model, HttpServletRequest, HttpServletResponse, Locale, Principal, HttpSession, HttpEntity<?>, TimeZone,...